Mig-uel/animated-dsa/stacks-queues/README.md

 - We set the next pointer of the popped node to `null` to remove the reference to the next node.
 - We decrement the length of the stack by 1.
 - We return the popped node to allow for further processing if needed.

+## Queue: Introduction

+A queue is a linear data structure that follows the First In First Out (FIFO) principle.
+This means that the first element added to the queue will be the first one to be removed.
+Queues are often compared to a line of people waiting to enter a store, where the first person in line is the first one to enter the store.

+Queues are used in many applications, such as:

+- Print spooling: When a print job is sent to a printer, it is added to a queue.
+The printer processes the jobs in the order they were received.
+- Task scheduling: Many operating systems use a queue to manage tasks.
+The tasks are added to the queue in the order they are received, and the operating system processes them in that order.
+- Breadth-first search: Queues are used in algorithms that require breadth-first search.
+The current state is saved in a queue, and when a dead end is reached, the state is restored from the queue to try a different path.
+- Network packet management: Queues are used in network packet management to keep track of packets that need to be sent or received.
+The packets are added to the queue in the order they are received, and the network device processes them in that order.
+- Memory management: Queues are used in memory management to keep track of memory allocation and deallocation.
+When a function is called, memory is allocated on the queue.
+When the function returns, the memory is deallocated from the queue.
+- Event handling: Many applications use a queue to manage events.
+The events are added to the queue in the order they are received, and the application processes them in that order.

+For a queue, we have a `front` pointer that points to the first element added to the queue and a `back` pointer that points to the last element added to the queue.
+The `front` pointer is used to add and remove elements from the queue, while the `back` pointer is used to keep track of the last element added to the queue.
+We actually don't even need the `back` pointer.